 Let’s consider the reason organic reach has declined.
-As brands should know, it was because the quality of advertising content was not interesting and exciting enough for Facebook users to want to engage with it.
+As brands should know, it was because the quality of advertising content was not interesting and exciting enough for Facebook users to engage with it.
 The quality of the branded ads that were swamping the timelines of users was so poor it led to content shock and brands had to pay to reach their audiences.
-The quality of content didn’t improve it just found a way into timelines through paid ads.
-As brands wanted maximum return on investment, they didn’t have the time to waste making good content, nor the incentive.
 The goal was solely to get their ads viewed and that could be done with cash rather than quality content.

 Now, however, the tables have turned.
-Content shared by friends and family is the content that Facebook will show.
-Brands must direct their efforts towards creating content that Facebook users will share on their timelines, which is then made visible to friends and family of the user.
-These shares should include preferably some commentary, as sharing with commentary results in higher levels of engagement than just a simple share.
+Now, brands must direct their efforts towards creating content that Facebook users will share on their timelines, which is then made visible to friends and family of the user.
+These shares should include preferably some commentary, as sharing with commentary results in higher levels of engagement.

-If users share your content with commentary, Facebook values it more and therefore rates it more.
-Content with commentary is seen as content that is likely to generate discussion and therefore more engagement from users.
+If users share your content with commentary, Facebook values it positively and therefore rates it higher because is likely to generate discussion and therefore better engagement.
 At the end of the day, Facebook wants users to stay on their site longer.
-This challenges marketers to move away from making ads that are just sensational and start producing thought-provoking, interesting content that stimulates debate and engagement.
+This challenges marketers to move away from making ads that are just sensational and start producing thought-provoking content that stimulates debate.